ashk123/psplife/readme.md

 ### Why?

-There is multiple reasons that I made that, but in a nutshell it's Fun!.
+There are multiple reasons that I made that, but in a nutshell it's Fun!.